rrovetto/Orbital-Space-Ontology-Project/CONTRIBUTING.md

 First-- thanks!
 You're great!

-Second-- [email me](mailto:rrovetto@terpalum.umd.edu) saying in what way you would like to contribute, and to what project task or need.
+Second-- [email me](mailto:rrovetto@terpalum.umd.edu) please say in what way you would like to team-up, and to what task or project need.

 ### You can contribute by supporting the project in the following general ways:

-**1 - FINANCIAL SUPPORT** - because it's been unfunded since 2011, and because the author is in need of an income and sustainable opportunity.
+**1 - FINANCIAL SUPPORT**
 * [Donate or sponsor on the Patreon page](www.patreon.com/user?u=6298778)
 * [Donate or sponor on the GoGetFunding page](https://tinyurl.com/y9qegjsh)
+CONTEXT: It's been unfunded since 2011.
+All publicaitons on it have been in the author's own time, while searching for employment or a studentship.
+To date, these basic needs are still not forthcoming.
+Some in university and industry have taken an interest in the ideas, but sadly some ran with ideas and made money off of them.

-**2 - TECHNICAL SUPPORT** - because to realize the project vision, it needs technical expertise to create the desired software, functionality, and tools.
+**2 - TECHNICAL SUPPORT** - to realize the project vision, it needs your technical expertise to create the desired functionality, tools, etc. I can create the models, but I need your help on the more technical programming aspects to apply them.
 * Computer science, Data science
 * Database management, Semantic technologies Ontology engineering, AI, machine learning

 **3 - SUBJECT-MATTER EXPERTISE SUPPORT** - because the project is about specific disciplines, and it needs specialized knowledge, expertise, and professionals in those disciplines to help develop and to verify the accuracy of the discipline-specific content in the project products.
 * Astrodynamics, Astronomy, Astronautical engineering, Aerospace science

 **4 - MENTORSHIP** - because we all need it, and because the author needs a team, supporters, and experienced professionals to learn how to realize the project vision.
+I'm interested in, and need to, continue to my education.
+I have a lot to learn, and I continue to search for a  studenetship.
 * If you are a professor, invite me to be a PhD student

 **5 - BUSINESS SUPPORT & DEVELOPMENT** - because the project needs
 * Entrepreneurs